GodotSteam/GodotSteam-Docs/docs/tutorials/common_issues.md

 ### Getting Lobbies

 For whatever reason, the get lobby callback would not return a single array like everything else so the callback will send an array of lobbies and the total count.

+{==
+## Steam Eating Inputs
+==}

+Sometimes folks will notice that Steam tends to "eat" inputs meant for Godot.
+If you aren't using Steam Inputs class, you can go into the game's setting and just turn Inputs off.
+This will allow Godot to resume getting input data.